| The following is the complete

 the ferret list in general, and one I need to discuss prior to the

 adrenal summary, because it sheds light on what we see posted here.
+I'm sure you have all heard the joke, "Those who

 are against me are liars, and those who use statistics against me